sizespectrum/mizer/README.md

 started](https://sizespectrum.org/mizer/articles/mizer.html) page for
 more details on how the package works, including detailed examples.

-## Dynamic multi-species size-spectrum models
+## Dynamic multi-species size-spectrum model

+Size-based multi-species models are important for fisheries science because they provide a more realistic and accurate representation of the dynamics of fish populations and the ecosystems in which they live.
+In contrast to traditional single-species models, which consider a single fish stock as an isolated unit, size-based multi-species models account for the fact that fish populations are part of a larger ecosystem and interact with other species through predation, competition, and other ecological processes.

+One of the key advantages of size-based multi-species models is that they provide a more comprehensive understanding of the impacts of fishing on fish populations and ecosystems.
+By considering the size distribution of different fish species, these models can capture the effects of fishing on both target and non-target species, and on different life stages of a species.
+This is particularly important for species that are caught as bycatch or that are indirectly affected by fishing through changes in their food web.

+Another advantage of size-based multi-species models is that they can be used to investigate the effects of environmental changes and other perturbations on fish populations and ecosystems.
+For example, these models can be used to explore the impacts of climate change on the distribution and abundance of fish populations, or the effects of habitat loss or pollution on fish communities.
+Because mizer is a mechanistic model, it can deduce the complex population-level changes that we are interested in from the simpler changes in the physiological rates and feeding interactions of individual fish species.

+Overall, size-based multi-species models provide a more comprehensive and realistic framework for understanding the dynamics of fish populations and ecosystems, and for developing effective fisheries management strategies that account for the complex interactions among species and their environment.

-A mizer model captures the interactions between multiple species.
+A mizer model captures the interactions between species.
 The growth rates of fish are determined by the availability of prey and the death rates are influenced by the abundance of predators, as well as fishing.
 The model starts with the individual-level physiological rates for each species, as well as the predation preferences, and deduces the population-level dynamics from these.
 Thus quantities like fish diets and fisheries yields emerge dynamically and can be projected into the future.